matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 Create a simulator with a random drift speed `drift_speed="random"`.
 The survey image will now change over time as particles move through the field of view.
 The drift rate will be approximately constant while the drift direction slowly changes over time.

-- Create a survey image with a short dwell time
+- Create a survey image with a short dwell time (`1e-6`)
-- Identify or choose a cluster of particles to scan in detail
+- Identify or choose an area of particles to scan in detail
 - Scan the particles repeatedly and estimate the drift vector between successive frames
   - This can be acheived with `simulator.scan(..., stack=8)` to acquire an 8-image stack.
+  - HyperSpy provides a function `signal.estimate_shift2D()` to do this on a stack (see [here](https://hyperspy.org/hyperspy-doc/current/reference/api.signals/Signal2D.html#hyperspy.api.signals.Signal2D.estimate_shift2D)).
-- Plot the drift over time and compare it to the simulator's true drift curve that can computed with:
+- Plot the drift over time and compare it to the simulator's true drift curve that can accessed with:

 ```python
 # drift_dataframe contains columns "timestamp", "yvals", "xvals" in nanometres